prisms-center/phaseField/doc/doxygen/user_manual/app_files/app_files.md

 This file can also be used to declare new member functions for the application.
 One example of this is the seedNucleus function in the nucleationModel application.

-Furthermore, for advanced users, the customPDE class can be used to override MatrixFreePDE functions from the core PRISMS-PF library.
+Furthermore, for advanced users, the CustomPDE class can be used to override MatrixFreePDE functions from the core PRISMS-PF library.
 One example of this is in the CHiMaD_benchmark6b application, where the makeTriangulation function is overridden to create a non-square mesh.

 ## main.cc
 The final C++ file in the application directory is the main.cc file.
 This file controls the overall flow of the code and is unlikely to be modified by most users.
 For all of the example applications, main.cc is identical.
 One situation where a user may want to modify 'main.cc' is if they wanted to run several simulations with different parameter sets for one execution of the code.